 The exhibit is the creation of contemporary artist Nathan Sawaya. “’The Art of the Brick’ takes LEGO somewhere you wouldn’t expect and shows you things you have never seen before,” Sawaya said.
 “The goal with this collection of art is to demonstrate the potential of imagination and the power of creativity.”

 The collection includes many works inspired solely by Sawaya’s creativity.
 But there are also several pieces that are re-imagined versions of some of the world’s most famous art masterpieces, such as Michelangelo’s “David,” Van Gogh’s “Starry Night,” and Da Vinci’s “Mona Lisa.”
-In addition, Sawaya created a 20-foot Tyrannosaurus rex skeleton (comprised of over 80,000 LEGO bricks).
+In addition, Sawaya created a 20-foot Tyrannosaurus rex skeleton (composed of over 80,000 LEGO bricks).

 “Everyone has had an experience with LEGO bricks in one way or another,” said Dan Wempa, Chief Operating Officer at NYSCI.
 “Seeing how things piece together and then taking them apart fosters engineering skills.
 And the open-ended nature of LEGO bricks helps people explore their creativity.”